 First and foremost, you have to be both consistent and resilient, if you plan on using cold calling as a growth strategy.
 It’s a numbers game for sure, but you also have to be strategic in how you approach it.

 Focus on building the personal connection and relationship first, then you can lead into the sale, and the prospect will actually be open to it.

 Abraham Lincoln once said, “If I had five minutes to chop down a tree, I’d spend the first three sharpening my axe.”

 Most people will spend too much time cold calling, but no time sharpening their skill set over the phone.
 I’m always improving, but it wasn’t until I “sharpened my axe” that I started getting real results.

 As an entrepreneur, what is it that motivates and drives you?

-As an entrepreneur my “why” has changed over the years.
+As an entrepreneur, my “why” has changed over the years.
 If your “why” isn’t strong enough to make you cry, you’ll never be successful.
 I’m extremely self-motivated, and continuously force myself to move forward, learn, and become the best at what I do.

 Today, I’m married to a beautiful woman named Teresa, I have a 16-month-old, and a new baby on the way.
-Everything I do is to secure their future, make sure that I have the time-freedom to be with them as much as possible, and making sure they have a better childhood than I did.
+Everything I do is to secure their future, make sure that I have the time-freedom to be with them as much as possible, and make sure they have a better childhood than I did.